bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 2°
-- Mostly Clear
+- Partly Cloudy
-- 43% humidity
+- 46% humidity
 - 13 mph wind
-- 26% cloud cover
+- 58% cloud cover
 - 30 AQI 🟩
 - 1.38 inches of snow and 0.07 inches of rain expected in the next 48 hours